zen37/cdp/README.md

 **Explanation:**
 The function should return `k = 5`, with the first five elements of `nums` being `0`, `1`, `2`, `3`, and `4`.
 The elements beyond `k` do not matter.

+# To Do
+Refactor the test logging system to support flexible storage options, allowing test results to be saved not only to files but also to other storage solutions as needed.